 Paediatrics has higher numbers of less than full time trainees than most other hospital specialties.
 We are keen to recognise initiatives to support these trainees.

 We believe LTFT training can provide solutions for trainees who wish to combine family commitments or other interests with their career.

-- Find out early where you will be placed.
-It is likely you will share a slot with another LTFT trainee.
-Discuss how you will best use the training opportunities and provide the required service cover - for example, find out when the regional teaching takes place.
-Please contact your RCPCH College Tutor to find out.
+- Discuss with your RCPCH College Tutor how you will best use the training opportunities and provide the required service cover - for example, find out when local / regional teaching takes place so you can organise your rota to optimise your learning opportunities.

-- Arrange childcare early and always have a back up plan.
+- Arrange childcare early and try to have a back up plan.

 Period of grace

 This is entirely discretionary and decided by your TPD.
 It is fixed term (six months) and not usually pro rata.